Menu

 On Everest, environmental deterioration is becoming a bigger problem.
 There are major risks from overtourism, growing trash, and melting glaciers.

-• SPCC (Sagarmatha Pollution Control Committee): Manages waste and organizes cleanups
+• SPCC (Sagarmatha Pollution Control Committee): Waste management and planning for cleanup activities

-• Clean Mountain Campaigns: Carried out annually to collect garbage
+• Clean Mountain Campaigns: Held each year for garbage collection

-• Permit-based trash policy: Climbers must bring down 8 kg of waste
+• Permit-based trash policy: Climber(s) must bring 8 kg of waste

 • Eco-Everest Expeditions: Promote responsible climbing practices

-• Educational programs: Encourage visitors to respect local culture and nature
+• Education programs: Encourage visitors to respect local culture and nature

-Locals, NGOs, and the government collaborate to keep Everest pristine.
-The dream is to protect the mountain’s glory while allowing people to experience its majesty.
+The local community, NGOs, and government work together for a clean Everest.
+The dream is to protect the mountain’s glory and yet let people partake in its majesty.